 PaintPaints with current brush as it is.
 That means the brush is simply stamped down.

-Project has alpha transparency left mouse button= decrease alpha by selected opacity
+If project has alpha transparency left mouse button decreases alpha by selected opacity and right mouse button applies zero alpha.

 SelectionInstead of modifying pixels this mode will modify the selection.
 This way you can apply the drawing selection easily using any drawing tool.
-The left mouse button includes and the right excludes for selection.
+The left mouse button includes to selection and the right excludes from selection.

 HalftoneUses the currently selected halftone pattern for drawing.
-It will use the selected foreground and background color with the pattern.
+It will use the selected first and second color with the pattern.

 BrightnessBrightens image colors with left mouse button and darkens with the right.
-You can set the strength of brightening in the Settings.
+You can set the strength of brightening as described at the beginning of the page.

 TintTints image colors with brush colors.
 That means the brightness of each image pixel is taken and the color from the corresponding brush pixel.
 Both are mixed together and the result is a pixel with the brush pixel color and the image pixel brightness.

 Inc/Dec HueTakes the Hue (color model HSV) of the image pixels and rotates it (0..360°).
-You can set the strength of this mode in the Settings
+You can set the strength of brightening as described at the beginning of the page.

 Inc/Dec SaturationIncrements/decrements the Saturation(color model HSV) of the image pixel colors.
-You can set the strength and type of this mode in the Settings
+You can set the strength of brightening as described at the beginning of the page.

 InvertSimply inverts the image colors using the RGB-color model.
 A Red value of f.e.
 40 will then be 215 (=255-40).
 The mode will try to find the best matching inverse color in the palette.